 All GT3 cars must have a Tyre Pressure Management System installed, connected to the data logger and properly calibrated.
-Any failure to do so will be reported to the Clerk of the Course.
+Any failure to do so will be reported to the Clerk of the Course and/or the Stewards of the Event.